CaruntuRazvan/Proiect-Baze-de-date/README.md

-# Proiect-Baze-de-date
+# Database project
-Managerierea unu club profesionist de fotbal
+Database for a professional football club